sleeptoken/zettelkasten/JWT Attacks.md

 [[Hashcat]] signs the header and payload from the JWT using each secret in the wordlist, then compares the resulting signature with the original one from the server.

-you can change the jwt token using [JSON Web Tokens - jwt.io](https://jwt.io/) or use burp extension - jwt editor
+you can change the JWT token using [JSON Web Tokens - jwt.io](https://jwt.io/) or use burp extension - JWT editor
+## JWT header parameter injections

+According to the JWS specification, only the `alg` header parameter is mandatory.
+In practice, however, JWT headers (also known as JOSE headers) often contain several other parameters.
+The following ones are of particular interest to attackers.

+- `jwk` (JSON Web Key) - Provides an embedded JSON object representing the key.

+- `jku` (JSON Web Key Set URL) - Provides a URL from which servers can fetch a set of keys containing the correct key.

+- `kid` (Key ID) - Provides an ID that servers can use to identify the correct key in cases where there are multiple keys to choose from.
+Depending on the format of the key, this may have a matching `kid` parameter.
+### Injecting self-signed JWTs via the jwk parameter

+`jwk` header parameter, which servers can use to embed their public key directly within the token itself in JWK format.

+Ideally, servers should only use a limited whitelist of public keys to verify JWT signatures.
+However, misconfigured servers sometimes use any key that's embedded in the `jwk` parameter.

 ### References
 [JWT attacks | Web Security Academy](https://portswigger.net/web-security/jwt)